open-atmos/PySDM/paper/paper.md

 # Author contributions

 EDJ led the formulation and implementation of the collisional breakup scheme with contributions from JBM.
-CES contributed the aerosol initialisation framework.
+CES contributed the aerosol initialization framework.
 CES contributed the representation of surface-partitioning by organic aerosol and the relevant examples in consultation with RXW.
 SAz contributed to extensions and enhancement of the one-dimensional kinematic framework environment.
 PB led the formulation and worked with SAr on implementation of the adaptive time-stepping schemes.
 KD contributed to setting up continuous integration workflows for the GPU backend.
-ID, CES, and AJ contributed to the CCN activation examples.
+ID, CES, and AJ contributed to the aerosol activation examples.
 The immersion freezing representation code was developed by SAr.
 Maintenance of the project have been carried out by SAr, CS and EDJ.

-# Acknowledgements
+# Acknowledgments

 We thank Shin-ichiro Shima (University of Hyogo, Japan) for his continuous help and support in implementing SDM.
 Part of the outlined developments was supported by the generosity of Eric and Wendy Schmidt (by recommendation of Schmidt Futures).